LukasSkerlik/noteApp/README.md

 Live version can be accessed here: https://thedefinitivereactnoteapp.herokuapp.com/

 Worth noting: as the site is hosted on heroku on a free server (one based in America) and not anywhere else simultaneously, the loading time might be harsh.
 This is not a fault of the code, but of the servers.
+Loading times may be different depending on where is this website accessed from.

 ### `Important! css bugs with heroku`